 The Setup program has installed two shortcuts on the desktop, one icon is for Launch88.exe.
 Launch88.exe starts the P7888 Hardware Server program P7888.EXE in high priority, this is recommended when using DMA mode.
-The other icon starts directly the P7888.EXE in normal priority, this is recommend when not using DMA mode.
+The other icon starts directly the P7888.EXE in normal priority.
 The server program will automatically call the MCDWIN.EXE program when it is executed.
 The P7888 Server program controls the P7888 board but provides no graphics display capability by itself.
 By using the MCDWIN program, the user has complete control of the P7888 along with the MCDWIN display capabilities.